Hours

 Reservations

-We accept reservations for 6 or more and for large or smaller special event.
+We accept reservations for dining, and for large or smaller special events.
 Call (415) 694-0845.
 For groups of 10 or more we request a deposit to reserve the date.

 Contact Form